 Before you do anything, you have to download Ubuntu.
-It is available as a single ISO file of around 2 GB in size.
-An ISO file is basically an image of disc and you need to extract this ISO on a USB disk or DVD.
+It is available as a single ISO file of around 3-4 GB in size.
+An ISO file is basically an image of a disc, and you need to extract this ISO on a USB disk or DVD.

-You can download Ubuntu ISO from its website.
+You can download the Ubuntu ISO from its website.

 Step 2: Create a live USB